This is unreleased documentation for Rasa & Rasa Pro Documentation Main/Unreleased version.

 Evaluating an NLU Model

-A standard technique in machine learning is to keep some data separate as a test set.
-You can split your NLU training data into train and test sets using:
+You can split your NLU data into train and test sets using:

-If you've done this, you can see how well your NLU model predicts the test cases:
+Next, you can see how well your trained NLU model predicts the data from the test set you generated, using:

 Comparing NLU Pipelines